s-kvng/Social-Website/README.md

-# Social-Website
+# Social-Website(Bookmark)
-Simple but Powerful social media website built with django
+> Simple but Powerful social media website built with django...

-# Pokemon

->  **Pokemon** is a webapp that simulates a pokedex showing the pokemon of a certain type.
-The user can choose the type of pokemon they want to see.
-> The app will show the pokemon of that type.
-The use can see the name, type, and image of the pokemon.
-The user can also see the games the pokemon is in.
+> In order to enable user interaction and image sharing, I incorporated a lot of social features into this personal project.
+Any online image will support bookmarking by users.
+Users can also follow other users and like or dislike the pictures other users share.

 ![](https://img.shields.io/badge/Microverse-blueviolet)